fauna/fauna-shell/docs/dev.md

 Helper functions are defined in the [misc](https://github.com/fauna/fauna-shell/blob/main/src/lib/misc.js) module.

-These functions let you do things from reading/writing the shell's config file, to building configuration options for creating a connection to FaunaDB.
+These functions let you do things from reading/writing the shell's config file, to building configuration options for creating a connection to Fauna.

 ## Running Tests